 L11 – Climb a short steep wall at first towards right, 6a again, then straight, 5b.
 Enter a corner and climb it getting to the summit.
 5a.

-Descent: it’s possible rapping along an equipped line near “Ponant Neuf”, but it’s better going down towards East – the opposite side of the route - by a short climb (rapping possible), then by walk towards left (North) entering a valley and follow it to Col Termier.
+Descent - It's also possible rapping along an equipped line near “Ponant Neuf”, anyhow the best solution is the descent by walking.
+Head Eastwards – the opposite side of the climb up - and do a short downclimb (rapping possible), then continue by walk leftward (North) entering a valley and following it to Col Termier.
 From the col scramble down the West side (exposed and steep trail) reaching the basal scree.
 1,45 hour from the summit to the parking.
 This descent is not advisable in early summer, when Col Termier is snow-covered.

 "Alpes Françaises du Nord - Escalade Plaisir" by Hervé Galley - Edition Olizane